 Driving (and Walking) in Parking Lots

-Sadly, though, daily evidence points to a lack of this basic training.
-Since manners are the lubricant that allows society to function, the lack thereof causes all kinds of problems.
+Daily evidence points to a lack of common sense!
+It causes all manner of problems.
 In the extreme case, we see people being beaten up, or worse, shot, in such trivial matters as disputes over parking places.

 This is a serious peeve of mine in a crowded lot.
 You are driving in circles, finding no open spots, and finally, you see someone get into their car.
 You stop behind them, with plenty of room for them to back out, and wait.

 And what is the person doing?
 Fiddling with the CD player; making a phone call; talking to (or arguing with) another person in the car; and sometimes--this really galls me--just sitting there.

 Meanwhile, traffic is backing up, people are honking at you, because you are sitting there waiting for the space to become available to do your own errand.

 At long last, you decide they are not leaving any time soon, and give up.
 As you round the corner into the next aisle, you see the person pull out and drive away.
 Of course, someone who was behind you gets the spot you were waiting for.

 If the lot is crowded, get in your car, start the engine and leave!
 It is very rude and inconsiderate to just sit there fiddling with stuff, or what have you, causing traffic to back up and people to become impatient.

 Suggestion: If you are not ready to leave, do not get in the car yet!
 If things you need to fiddle with are inside the car, then get in on the passenger side to deal with them, so other drivers will not think you are about to depart.
 Shift to the driver's side only when you are actually ready to vacate the spot.